Contact firstname.lastname@example.org with any questions about volunteering.

 - Provide order forms for attendees interested in purchasing a book.
 Volunteers will not be processing purchases.

 Access assistants are available to attendees who require assistance to navigate the convention.
 Convention attendees may require a range of assistance from a sighted guide to mobility assistance.
-Volunteers need to be able to navigate and traverse the distance between the convention sites.
-Volunteers in this position may regularly be going outside.

 - Provide directions, or assistance as needed, to attendees traveling between the two properties.